-As discussed in "IMPACT OF COVID-19 ON THE STATE AND SCHOOL DISTRICTS," the COVID-19 pandemic already has had, and is forecast to continue to have, a significant adverse impact on the finances of the State.
-COVID-19 is also expected to have an adverse impact on the operations and finances of the Participating Districts, which depend in large part on funding from the State, although the extent of such impact cannot presently be quantified.
-The State cannot predict (i) the duration or extent of the COVID-19 pandemic, (ii) the duration or expansion of related business closings, public health orders, regulations and legislation, (iii) what effect the COVID-19 pandemic will continue to have on global, national, state and local economies, including the economy of the State or (iv) what effect the COVID-19 pandemic will have on the operations and finances of the Participating Districts, including the receipt of the Taxes pledged to the payment of the Program Loans.
-As a result, the State cannot determine with any confidence the full extent of the impact of COVID-19 on the State, the General Fund and other sources of funds available to pay the Series 2020B Notes in the event of a default of the payment of Program Loans by the Participating Districts.
-However, as forecast in the OSPB December 2020 Revenue Forecast, there is expected to be a material adverse effect on the State's finances, which in turn could adversely affect the State's ability to pay the Series 2020B Notes in the event of a default of the payment of Program Loans by the Participating Districts.
-See also "Repayment of Program Loans," "Liquidity Sources in the Event of a Default in the Repayment of Program Loans; Subordination of Certain State Funds" and "Budgets and Revenue Forecasts" in this section, as well as "THE SERIES 2020B NOTES - Security and Sources of Payment - The ETRANS 2020-21 Repayment Account," "SOURCE OF PAYMENT OF PROGRAM LOANS," "STATE FINANCIAL INFORMATION - Investment and Deposit of State Funds."
-"SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF A DEFAULT IN THE REPAYMENT OF PROGRAM LOANS," "APPENDIX A - THE STATE GENERAL FUND" and "APPENDIX B - OSPB DECEMBER 2020 REVENUE FORECAST."
+As discussed in "IMPACT OF COVID-19 ON THE STATE AND SCHOOL DISTRICTS," the COVID-19 pandemic, which triggered a nationwide recession that began in March 2020, has significantly impacted the operations and finances of the State and the operations of Colorado school districts.
+The pandemic also significantly reduced Colorado's economic activity in 2020.
+However, the OSPB June 2021 Revenue Forecast states that the U.S. economy is poised to rebound sharply in 2021, with gross domestic product (GDP) likely to grow at its fastest pace in decades.
+The OSPB June 2021 Revenue Forecast further states that Colorado's economic recovery from the pandemic recession continues to look more optimistic, mirroring nationwide growth, with financial conditions currently being supportive of a strong economic recovery due to federal and state fiscal stimulus programs combined with loose monetary policy.
+However, continued labor market misalignment both nationally and in Colorado, with job openings outpacing labor supply and hirings, especially in low-wage and service sector industries, and possible supply chain disruptions could be a drag on further growth.
+For additional information, see "APPENDIX B - OSPB JUNE 2021 REVENUE FORECAST."
+The State cannot determine with any certainty the extent to which the future trajectory of the COVID-19 pandemic and the economic recovery therefrom will impact the State, the General Fund and other sources of funds available to pay the Series 2021A Notes in the event of a default of the payment of Program Loans by the Participating Districts.
+See also "Repayment of Program Loans," "Liquidity Sources in the Event of a Default in the Repayment of Program Loans; Subordination of Certain State Funds" and "Budgets and Revenue Forecasts" in this section, as well as "THE SERIES 2021A NOTES - Security and Sources of Payment - The ETRANS 2021-22 Repayment Account," "SOURCE OF PAYMENT OF PROGRAM LOANS," "STATE FINANCIAL INFORMATION - Investment and Deposit of State Funds."
+"SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF A DEFAULT IN THE REPAYMENT OF PROGRAM LOANS."
+"APPENDIX A - THE STATE GENERAL FUND" and "APPENDIX B - OSPB JUNE 2021 REVENUE FORECAST."